-I understand that the education and training of a clinical laboratory scientist, nurse, occupational therapist or physical therapist requires the practicing of physical assessments and treatment modalities.
+I understand that the education and training of occupational therapists requires the practicing of physical assessments and treatment modalities.
 I also understand that meeting the goal of full clinical competency may be invasive of my personal privacy or space.
 Such practice may require that I allow fellow students, faculty or visiting faculty to demonstrate or perform assessment or treatment modalities on me in relation to specific class topics.
 These may include, but are not limited to, physical examination, palpation, inspection, auscultation, or percussion.
 I further understand that the performance of these procedures, while designed to foster patient safety and clinical competency, will be conducted in a respectful and professional manner at all times.
 I consent to have these activities performed on my person.
-I, the undersigned, for myself and on behalf of my heirs, personal representatives, assigns and anyone acting on my behalf, waive, release, forever discharge, covenant not to sue, agree to hold harmless and indemnify Pfeiffer University, its Board of Trustees, the Board of Governors of the University System of North Carolina, and their employees from any and all responsibility for any injury that may occur as a result of my participation as a subject for the practice of physical assessments and treatment modalities.
+I, the undersigned, for myself and on behalf of my heirs, personal representatives, assigns and anyone acting on my behalf, waive, release, forever discharge, covenant not to sue, agree to hold harmless and indemnify Pfeiffer University, its Board of Trustees and stakeholders, and their employees from any and all responsibility for any injury that may occur as a result of my participation as a subject for the practice of physical assessments and treatment modalities.

-I have read, agree with, and understand the School of Health Sciences' Guidelines for Participation in Educational Clinical Practices by Fellow Students and Faculty.
+I have read, agree with, and understand the Center for Health Sciences Guidelines for Participation in Educational Clinical Practices by Fellow Students and Faculty.
 I fully understand each provision of this waiver and I execute this agreement voluntarily and not on the advice or statement of any person in any way connected with Pfeiffer University.